lugehorsam/postfix-spreadsheet/README.md

 The core parsing algorithm can be found in `PostfixCell.Evaluate()`

-Future work on this method should ensure that it is readable and clearly separated into discrete token operations (e.g., resolving cell links, handling operands, handling operators.)
+Future work on this method should ensure that it remains readable and clearly separated into discrete token operations (e.g., resolving cell links, handling operands, handling operators.)

-Additionally, under less time constraints, look into breaking up its implementation into smaller methods.
-Also audit a couple other methods for readability and size.